From designer boutiques and beachfront sunsets to late-night dancing and seriously good food, here's everything I love to do in Seminyak, Bali.

 - Pison: A cosy cafe serving specialty coffee, live music and Asian-Western comfort plates.

-- Revolver: A Seminyak icon pouring bold specialty coffee in an urban, New York warehouse-style setting.
+- Revolver: A coffee and brunch icon pouring bold specialty brews in an urban, New York warehouse-style setting.

-Dine at Seminyak’s most talked-about restaurants, from refined Indonesian cuisine to stylish Asian and global flavours.
+Best for: Fancy dining at Bali’s most talked-about restaurants, from refined Indonesian cuisine to global flavours.

 - Mama San: Trendy Asian-fusion restaurant by celebrity chef Will Meyrick serving refined Asian street food in vintage style dining space.